bcmichael/RNMR-Docs/docs/command/full_command.md

 frequencies, amplitudes, and line widths from a text file and uses `GENCS` and other commands to calculate the FID.

 The first parameter of `GENCS` is "freq", which specifies the frequency of the complex sine wave to be generated.
-This frequency should be expressed in the current frequency unit, as set and displayed by the command `UNIT` /FREQ.
+This frequency should be expressed in the current frequency unit, as set and displayed by the command `UNIT /FREQ`.
 Currently, the available units are Hz, kHz, MHz, and PPM.
 If "freq." is omitted, RNMR will prompt for a frequency with a default of 1 in the current frequency units with the current number of decimal places (as displayed and set by `NDEC`).